|

 When the settlers came to Chippewa Falls, they established it as a lumbering town.
 By the mid 1850’s, area sawmills were producing 100,000 board feet of lumber per day.
 At one point in its rich history, Chippewa Falls boasted the largest sawmill in the world under one roof.

 From its humble beginnings of fur trading and logging to the development of the supercomputer, Chippewa Falls has an exciting industrial heritage.
-Chippewa Falls is home to nationally known Mason Shoe, Jacob Leinenkugel Brewing Company, and Chippewa Springs Water and internationally known computer technology companies Cray Inc. and Silicon Graphics Incorporated.
+Chippewa Falls is home to nationally known Mason Shoe, Jacob Leinenkugel Brewing Company, and Chippewa Springs Water and internationally known computer technology company Cray Inc.

 |